Blendify/blender-manual/trunk/blender_docs/manual/modeling/objects/groups_and_parenting.rst

    Select the face, create a Vertex Group with the same name as the bone you want to associate the face with and then click the Assign button to associate the selected face with the selected Vertex Group.
 #.
 Toggle into Object Mode by pressing the :kbd:`Tab`.
 #.
-Now select only the Armature by :kbd:`Rmb` it.
+Now select only the Armature by :kbd:`RMB` it.
 #.
 Now we need to switch the Armature to Pose Mode.
-   Do that by navigating to [3D View Editor Header > Mode Select Button] and :kbd:`Lmb` it and select the Pose Mode entry.
+   Do that by navigating to [3D View Editor Header > Mode Select Button] and :kbd:`LMB` it and select the Pose Mode entry.
    See figure 19.

    .. figure:: /images/TE-3DViewEditorHeader-ObjectMenu-Parent-Armature_Deform.png